-Using resistance bands is one of my favorite ways to amp up my workout, especially when you are at home and do not have room for big equipment.
+Using resistance bands is one of my favorite ways to amp up my workout, especially when I am at home and do not have room for big and expensive equipment.

 How to Clean And Care for Your Resistance Bands – The Ultimate Guide